 We tested the 2.5-litre petrol version of the Outback with the CVT automatic gearbox – you can’t have a manual gearbox if you want a petrol-powered Outback.
 It’s quite noisy under hard acceleration, and we only averaged 35mpg on long motorway journeys (Subaru claims it can achieve 40.4mpg), so we would have to recommend the diesel version if fuel efficiency is your priority.
 The petrol version also has less torque than the diesel engined Outback, so we’d stick with diesel if you plan on towing anything too.

 The petrol version does deal well with the Outback’s size however, and wafts you along effortlessly, although the quietest way to get around is to accelerate gently, without forcing the engine to rev loudly.
-It does emit a hefty 163 g/km of CO2, however, which means it’ll cost £180 per year to tax.
+It does emit a hefty 163 g/km of CO2, however, which means it’ll cost a fair amount to tax.
 The petrol Outback will get from 0-60mph in 10.2 seconds, and will go on to 130mph.

 Euro NCAP gave the Outback the full five-star rating when it tested the car in 2014.
 Notably, it scored full marks for the side-impact barrier test.
 Adult and child-protection scores were also impressive, meaning it’s a very safe way to transport your family.

 Choosing to fit your Outback with the CVT automatic gearbox means your car also comes fitted with the firm’s EyeSight automatic emergency braking system.
 It uses two cameras (not one as in the simpler systems) to scan the road for other cars, but can also detect pedestrians, cyclers and roaming large animals, should you come across them.
 The system includes active cruise control and a lane-departure warning system.